 Before you can convince someone that you know the advanced stuff, start with 101 beginner guides.

-My own beginner guides have been very popular.
+Our own beginner guides have been very popular.

 Everyone has to start somewhere.
 Beginner guides are often the way bloggers build organic search traffic at the start, and they can even be done using infographics like this guide to Sharepoint.